How do I learn more specifics about the program?

 Complete the Mentor Selection Form identifying up to 6 mentors with whom you would be interested in working.
 You will receive a group assignment and a mentor placement by the end of October.
 In general, the ratio of students to mentor is 2:1 or 3:1.

 Does the mentor choose me as a mentee?

 Students have the ability to put their top 6 preferences of mentors on their Mentor Selection form and the Albers Placement Center staff goes through an extensive process to match students and mentors.
 It is not up to the mentor who becomes their mentees.

 If I cannot attend the Mentor Fair, can I still participate in the mentor program?

 Absolutely.
-Make sure that you complete the Mentor Selection Form for Sr. Undergrads or the Mentor Selection Form for Grad Students (a link to these forms will be on the main Mentor Program webpage by mid-September) and email it or fill it outline by the Friday after the Mentor Fair.
+Make sure that you complete the Mentor Selection Form for Sr. Undergrads or the Mentor Selection Form for Grad Students (a link to these forms will be on the main Mentor Program webpage by late September) by the Friday after the Mentor Fair.
 There will also be a Make-Up Student Orientation the week after the Fair.
 The Student Orientation will also be recorded and provided on the website.